jazibobs/jazibobs.github.io/index.md

 layout: home
 ---

-Welcome to my site, I am a educator, hacker and maker currently living in China.
+Welcome to my site, I am a educator, developer and maker currently living in China.

 On this site you will find my ramblings about development and prototypes of the projects I'm working on.